nallison1115/web-dev/README.md

-# wed-dev
+# web-dev
 Used for web based projects

-html
+- html
-javascript
+- javascript
-css
+- css